 Invisalign is an orthodontic product that works like braces, though transparent in nature and snaps into place on the teeth.
 The dental measures are also referred to as aligners since they are used to correct minor teeth problems such as crowding.
 Just like other teeth procedures, people always wonder what dietary restrictions they have and how to have a healthy diet.
 They are not as limiting as people assume.
-Aligners in most cases are recommended depending on particular needs.
+Orthodontists recommend aligners depending on particular needs.

 How they work

 Aligners are different from braces in that they are not kept on for a long time.
 Orthodontists instruct patients to wear their aligners for about 20 hours in a day.
-They are removed during meals and cleaning the mouth.
+Remove during meals.
 It means they do not prevent the consumption of particular foods.
 People feel they influence the diet since they have to be removed before eating.

 Foods not to eat with aligners